madisong/lakelandcol/README.md

 Also, if the zero is complex (contains i), then your guess must also be complex, for a real guess is not close to a complex guess.

+To make sure you never obtain an erroneous solution, make sure your guess is not a pure imaginary number. (i.e. 3j, 5j) Make sure it has a real part to it, like 3j+4.

+NOTE: A guess of j (= i) would be input as 1j; the 1 signifies that it is a complex number and not a string.

 I DO NOT ENDORSE OR SUPPORT USING THIS AS A CRUTCH IN MATH CLASS, IN FACT I DESPISE IT.
 SOLVE YOUR OWN PROBLEMS!
 ATTEMPT TO USE THIS PROGRRAM TO AID